jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 command-line option customizes the controller name, allowing to run more than one HAProxy Ingress in the same cluster.
 Configuring `--controller-class=staging` would listen to IngressClasses whose controller name is `haproxy-ingress.github.io/controller/staging`.
+* `--ingress-class-precedence`: defines if IngressClass resource should take precedence over kubernetes.io/ingress.class annotation if both are defined and conflicting.
 * `--watch-ingress-without-class`: defines if this controller should also listen to ingress resources that doesn't declare neither the `kubernetes.io/ingress.class` annotation nor the `<ingress>.spec.ingressClassName` field.
 The default since v0.12 is to ignore ingress without class